skeeto/skeeto.github.com/_posts/2011-11-19-try-out-my-workflow.markdown

 uuid: 0096ac53-9db1-3aa8-81ed-64497696bdcb
 ---

+**Update January 2013:** I've learned more about Java dependency management and no longer use my old .ant repository.
+As a result, I have deleted it, so ignore any references to it below.
+The only thing I keep in `$HOME/.ant/lib` these days is an up-to-date `ivy.jar`.

+* * *

 Last month I started [managing my entire Emacs configuration in Git](/blog/2011/10/19/), which has already paid for itself by saving me time.
 I found out a few other people have been using it (including